wmtorode/DropCostsEnhanced/README.md

 `useDiffRungs` : Allow Lance Selection/skull difficulty widgets display difficulties over 5 skulls, this is represented by the indicators changing colour. colours for each rung of 5 skulls is defined in `diffWidgetRungs`

 `diffWidgetRungs`: indicator colour selection, a list of `DifficultyWidgetLevel` objects

+`additionalUnitCount`: When using `LegacyCompany` mode count this number of mechs on top of biggerDrops upgrades. default is `4` for legacy versions of BD. if using newer BD, set to `0`.

+`averagedDrops` : The number of drops to use for creating averaged drop difficulty when using `Company` difficulty mode

+`excludedContractTypes` : Contract Types to exclude from being counted towards averaged drop difficulty

 ### DifficultyWidgetLevel Objects